 Raise awareness and funds towards finding a cure for Pediatric Pineoblastoma.
 Pediatric cancer research currently only receives 4% funding from the government.
 We need more than 4%!

 Raise awareness about pineoblastoma

-All Donations and proceeds go to the Child Cancer Research
+All Donations are Tax Deductible and go to Pediatric Pineoblastoma Research

 Our son Jaxen was born to us at 38 weeks on September 4, 2013 a Mon General Hospital in Morgantown, West Virginia.
 What a joyous time!
 Myself, Kim and Brynley were so, so excited to have Jaxen in our family.
 As excited as Kim and I were, I think Brynley may have been the most excited since she would now be a BIG sister.

 Like the birth of Brynley we were lucky to have my parents and Kim’s mother come down just in time to share his birth.